travis-ci/docs-travis-ci-com/user/deployment.md

 ### Supported Providers

 Continuous Deployment to the following providers are currently supported out of the box:

 {% include deployments.html %}

+### Uploading Files

+When deploying files to a provider, prevent Travis CI from deleting all files created during the build with:

+	deploy:
+		skip_cleanup: true

 ### Deploying to Multiple Providers